Carol Bruce

 Carol Bruce (born Shirley Levy; November 15, 1919 – October 9, 2007) was an American band singer, Broadway star, and film and television actress.
 She had the recurring part of Mama Lillian Carlson on TV's WKRP in Cincinnati.

 Early years

-Bruce was born Shirley Levy in a Jewish family, in Manhattan, to Beatrice and Harry Levy.
+Bruce was born Shirley Levy into a Jewish family, in Great Neck, New York, to Beatrice and Harry Levy.
 She had a sister, Marilyn.
 Because of her family's moving, she attended Jamaica High School, Girls' High School, and New Utrecht High School before graduating from Erasmus Hall High School in Brooklyn, New York.
 Although she studied violin for eight years, she never took singing lessons.

 Singing

 Bruce began her career as a singer in the late 1930s with Larry Clinton and his band.
 She sang with Ben Bernie's orchestra in 1940–1941.
-She recorded several tracks, including "I'll Be Around", "Embraceable You" and "Abraham", with Red Norvo's Oversea Spotlight Band in 1943 for the war effor V-Disc program.
+She recorded several tracks, including "I'll Be Around", "Embraceable You" and "Abraham", with Red Norvo's Oversea Spotlight Band in 1943 for the war effort V-Disc program.